Why Are Asian Eyes Slanted

 Q: Is the epicanthic fold a racial characteristic?

 A: No. The epicanthic fold is a physical trait that appears in individuals across different populations.
-It’s not a defining characteristic of any specific race or ethnicity.
+Also, it’s not a defining characteristic of any specific race or ethnicity.
 Attributing it solely to one race is a harmful oversimplification.

 Q: Can the epicanthic fold be surgically altered?

 A: Yes, the epicanthic fold can be surgically altered through blepharoplasty, a procedure that modifies the eyelid shape.
-However, this is primarily for cosmetic purposes and should be carefully considered.
+Even so, this is primarily for cosmetic purposes and should be carefully considered.

 Q: Are there any health implications associated with the epicanthic fold?